 Remember, our goal is to de-risk your project before it even starts.
 By paying a little money up front, you’ll save yourself thousands of dollars and frustration in the future.

-RDP can last anywhere from 1 – 6 weeks.
-It all depends on how well defined your software is at the outset, how polished your RDP artifacts must be, and how quickly you move from RDP into implementation.
+DDP can last anywhere from 1 – 6 weeks.
+It all depends on how well defined your software is at the outset, how polished your DDP artifacts must be, and how quickly you move from DDP into implementation.

-If your software is very simple or you come to us bearing clear design artifacts and understanding, RDP will be relatively short.
+If your software is very simple or you come to us bearing clear design artifacts and understanding, DDP will be relatively short.
 We can focus on transferring your learning to our team, setting up a development environment, and estimating the implementation effort.
-If we start the engagement with only an idea and perhaps a few rough sketches, RDP will require more time.
+If we start the engagement with only an idea and perhaps a few rough sketches, DDP will require more time.